Solverboard allows you to consider and manage planning a project in the following three dimensions:

 - Add and define any work packages.
 These can be assigned to the stage or to a release depending on how you wish to structure your stage plan (see Creating and managing a Work Package).

-- Within the work package, create a work item (task) on Solverboard or use our integrations to link up with your preferred project tasking tool.
+- Within the work package, create a work item (task) on Solverboard.
 Solverboard will manage the updates allowing the project manager to have an aggregate view of task status across multiple team sub-projects and platforms.

 Section 3: Planning Costs

 Your assumptions, constraints and approaches cascade through into your project plan as tasks and events to create project ‘products’ or outputs.
 To produce this work is a combination of time, materials and services all corresponding to an associated cost.
 You can estimate this cost on Solverboard to create your Project Cost budget and capture any of your cost planning assumptions.
 You can also upload a more detailed costing spreadsheet if you wish.

 Solverboard uses the Project Cost estimate as a component in the investment appraisal metrics and that in turn, drives your whole portfolio analytics.
 So even if capturing costs at the simplest level is part of the key to understanding the value hotspots in your portfolio.

 The total Project Cost in the red box is the sum of your direct, indirect and risk budget (as pulled through from your risk register).

 - Click the edit mode pencil icon.